Global action plan for the prevention and control of NCDs 2013-2020

 13 November 2013 -- The global burden and threat of NCDs constitutes a major public health challenge that undermines social and economic development throughout the world, and inter alia has the effect of increasing inequalities between countries and within populations.
 As requested by the World Health Assembly in resolution WHA64.11, the Secretariat has developed a draft "Global action plan for the prevention and control of NCDs for the period 2013–2020", building on what has already been achieved through the implementation of the 2008–2013 action plan.

-In response to resolution WHA66.10, the WHO Secretariat is holding a Formal meeting of Member States to conclude the work on the terms of reference for a global coordination mechanism on the prevention and control of NCDs (Geneva, 11-12 November 2013)
+In response to decision EB134(1), the WHO Secretariat is holding a second formal meeting of Member States to conclude the work on the terms of reference for a global coordination mechanism on the prevention and control of NCDs (Geneva, 23-25 April 2014)

 In full collaboration with Member States, the WHO Secretariat plans to develop the terms of reference for the United Nations Interagency Task Force on the Prevention and Control of NCDs, incorporating, but not limited to, the work of the United Nations Ad Hoc Interagency Task Force on Tobacco Control, and the current work by the WHO Secretariat to develop a division of tasks and responsibilities.
 A web-based consultation on a zero-draft terms-of-reference is envisaged to start towards the middle of October 2013.